BettercareHealth/bettercare/maternal-care/test-15.md

 	1. Dehydration
 	1. Postural hypotension
 	1. Motor vehicle accident
-18. How is the maternal mortality rate expressed?
+18. How is the maternal mortality ratio expressed?
 	1. As a percentage
 	1. Per 1000 deliveries
 	1. Per 10 000 deliveries
-	1. Per 100 000 deliveries
+	1. Per 100 000 live births
 19. The maternal mortality rate in a developing country is usually:
 	1. 50 or more
 	1. 25–50